RudraSama/esp8266_no_sdk_baremetal/docs.md

 PS.OWB        ESP8266 (Xtensa LX106) has 64 registers but only 16 registers are visible.
               After each function call (nested), it shifts window by 8 registers.
               On interrupt or function call, Current Window context (index) is saved into OWB.
+              ESP8266 is based on call0 and not on Window ABI.
 PS.CALLINC    When new function is called, CPU looks at PS.CALLINC to know how far to move the window base.
               If CALLINC value is 2 and current windows shows a0-a15 registers, then new will be (2 * 4 = 8) a8a-23 registers.
 PS.WOE        Window Overflow Enable.